 Former Red Cross aid worker Jess Lees has been nominated for the Humanitarian of the Year award in Cosmopolitan magazine.
 The annual event celebrates Australian women who have inspired the nation with their passion, heart, creativity and leadership that have impacted the lives of many be it through social work, sports or business.

 Humanitarian of the Year award is one of 10 categories listed in the magazine’s Women of the Year 2018.
-You can read more about Jess here and vote for her here.
+You can read more about Jess here.